standardweb3/docs/.github/STYLE-GUIDE.md

-# Osmosis Docs Style guide
+# Standard Docs Style guide

-Use the following style guide to ensure the Osmosis documentation is understandable, useful, consistent, and organized.
+Use the following style guide to ensure the Standard documentation is understandable, useful, consistent, and organized.
+This style guide is a fork from Osmosis.

-Although the current Osmosis documentation doesn't adhere to all of the following style guidelines, apply them when you revise the current content and write new content.
+Although the current Standard documentation doesn't adhere to all of the following style guidelines, apply them when you revise the current content and write new content.
 Over time, the style guidelines will be applied throughout the documentation.

 ## Basic principles